Samreay/Samreay/content/reviews/randidly_ghosthound/index.md

 ---
 title:  "A Review of Noret Flood's 'The Legend of Randidly Ghosthound', a great take on system takeover LitRPG."
-short_title: "The Legend of Randidly Ghosthound"
 description: "System apocalypse LitRPG.
-The System takes over Earth, and Randidly becomes a Heretic."
+The System takes over Earth, and Randidly becomes a Heretic.
+The plot goes off the rails, but you might like that."
-long_description: "A fun LitRPG adventure with great exploration of skills and systems.
-It eventual loses itself on Royal Road (well past the Amazon book), but the first book is fantastic."
 date: 2022-01-28
 categories: [reviews]
 review: C